Feeling Dread at Night: Why It Happens and What to Do Before Bed

 | Useful response | Notice which pressure was postponed or performed through. | Name one body location, one likely context, and one small next step. |

 For many people, the signal has a body location before it has a sentence.
+You lie awake, heavy chest, waiting for morning.
 It may show up as a tight chest, a sinking stomach, a clenched jaw, shallow breathing, restless legs, or the sense that your attention keeps reaching for your phone even though the phone is not helping.
 These details matter because they turn a shapeless feeling into data.
 The question becomes less "what is wrong with me?" and more "where is my body holding the unresolved thing?"

 Common sources include an unresolved conversation, pressure about the next day, money stress, a decision you have postponed, emotional distance in a relationship, grief that had no space during the day, or the sense that you are performing well while privately running out of capacity.
 The article cannot tell you which one is true.
 It can give you a cleaner way to listen.